open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Two Waterslide Paths/Two Waterslide Paths.md

       title: Two Waterslide Paths
     part1:
       ans1:
-        value: riders will arrive at the end of the ride with a greater final speed along path (i) than along path (ii).
+        value: riders will arrive at the end of their slide with a greater final speed along path (i) than along path (ii).
       ans2:
-        value: riders will arrive at the same speed at the end of the ride regardless of which track they choose.
+        value: riders will arrive at the same speed at the end of their slide regardless of which track they choose.
       ans3:
-        value: riders will arrive at the end of the ride with a greater final speed along path (ii) than along path (i).
+        value: riders will arrive at the end of their slide with a greater final speed along path (ii) than along path (i).
       ans4:
-        value: riders will not reach the end of the ride as they will fly off the sides of the track with no friction.
+        value: riders will not reach the end of their slide as they will fly off the sides of the track regardless of which track they choose.
       ans5:
-        value: riders will not reach the end of the track along path (ii) as they will not be able to get over the hill.
+        value: riders will not reach the end of their slide along path (ii) as they will not be able to get over the hill.
 ---
 # {{ params.vars.title }}